python/devguide/coredev.rst

 ``PATH`` is optional: if it is omitted, all changes in your working copy will be committed to the local repository.
-When you commit, be sure that all changes are desired by :ref:`reviewing them first <hg-status>`;
-also, when making commits that you intend to push to public repositories, you should **not** commit together unrelated changes.
+When you commit, be sure that all changes are desired by reviewing them first; also, when making commits that you intend to push to public repositories, you should **not** commit together unrelated changes.

 To abort a commit that you are in the middle of, leave the message empty (i.e., close the text editor without adding any text for the